-- 3.7.a To preserve, protect, and identify heritage resources in the RRPD member municipalities and establish community heritage management plans. - 3.7.b To encourage public awareness, understanding and appreciation of heritage resources. - 3.7.c To encourage adaptive re-use of heritage buildings where appropriate. - 3.7.d To protect heritage buildings and sites from incompatible or potentially incompatible land use activities and / or developments.
+- To preserve, protect, and identify heritage resources in the RRPD member 3.7.a municipalities and establish community heritage management plans. - 3.7.b To encourage public awareness, understanding and appreciation of heritage resources. - To encourage adaptive re-use of heritage buildings where appropriate.
+3.7.C - 3.7.d To protect heritage buildings and sites from incompatible or potentially incompatible land use activities and / or developments.

-- 3.7.1 The RRPD Board and its member municipalities shall encourage and facilitate the identification of heritage resources throughout the Planning District. - 3.7.2 The RRPD Board and its member municipalities shall endeavour to preserve and protect its heritage resources through the judicious use of statutory prohibitions in demolition, restrictive zoning by-laws, subdivision control procedures, issuance of development permits, design regulation by-laws, and designation of heritage sites. - 3.7.3 The RRPD Board and its member municipalities shall encourage the formation of and support municipal heritage committees in order to identify, commemorate and protect heritage resources and to provide a source of advice on heritage issues. - 3.7.4 Development, repair or alterations on a national historic site must comply with the Standards and Guidelines for the Conservation of Historic Places in Canada.

-3.7.5 Provincially designated heritage sites cannot be damaged, destroyed, removed, repaired or developed unless a heritage permit is obtained from the Province of Manitoba.
+- 3.7.1 The RRPD Board and its member municipalities shall encourage and facilitate the identification of heritage resources throughout the Planning District. - 3.7.2 The RRPD Board and its member municipalities shall endeavour to preserve and protect its heritage resources through the judicious use of statutory prohibitions in demolition, restrictive zoning by-laws, subdivision control procedures, issuance of development permits, design regulation by-laws, and designation of heritage sites. - 3.7.3 The RRPD Board and its member municipalities shall encourage the formation of and support municipal heritage committees in order to identify, commemorate and protect heritage resources and to provide a source of advice on heritage issues. - 3.7.4 Development, repair or alterations on a national historic site must comply with the Standards and Guidelines for the Conservation of Historic Places in Canada. - 3.7.5 Provincially designated heritage sites cannot be damaged, destroyed, removed, repaired or developed unless a heritage permit is obtained from the Province of Manitoba. - 3.7.6 Developments that have the potential to impact heritage resources may be required to submit a Heritage Resource Impact Assessment prepared by a qualified archaeological consultant.
+The cost for a Heritage Resource Impact Assessment shall be borne by the developer.